SES AI Corporation (SES) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., May 11, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against SES AI Corporation ("SES AI" or the "Company") (NYSE: SES).
+LOS ANGELES, May 13, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against SES AI Corporation ("SES AI" or the "Company") (NYSE: SES).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SES AI CORPORATION (SES), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JUNE 26, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR SES AI INVESTMENTS, CLICK HERE BEFORE JUNE 26, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?